2 Chronicles 22

 Notes

-The opening verse connects directly to the narrative of 2 Chronicles 21:16-17, where Philistine and Arab raiders attacked Judah, carrying off Jehoram's possessions, his wives, and all his sons except Ahaziah (called "Jehoahaz" in 2 Chronicles 21:17, an alternate form of the same name with the theophoric elements reversed).
-The term הַקָּטֹן ("the youngest") underscores how depleted the royal house has become -- only the last-born son survives to inherit the throne.
+The opening verse continues the narrative of 2 Chronicles 21:16-17, where Philistine and Arab raiders attacked Judah, carrying off Jehoram's possessions, his wives, and all his sons except Ahaziah (called "Jehoahaz" in 2 Chronicles 21:17, an alternate form of the same name with the theophoric elements reversed).
+The term הַקָּטֹן ("the youngest") underscores how reduced the royal house has become: only the last-born survives to inherit the throne.

 The age of Ahaziah presents a well-known textual difficulty.
 The Hebrew Masoretic Text of verse 2 reads בֶּן אַרְבָּעִים וּשְׁתַּיִם שָׁנָה ("forty-two years old"), which is impossible since his father Jehoram died at age forty (2 Chronicles 21:5, 2 Chronicles 21:20).
-A son cannot be older than his father.
 The parallel in 2 Kings 8:26 reads "twenty-two," which is also the reading of the Septuagint and several Syriac manuscripts for this verse.
-The BSB and most modern translations rightly follow the corrected number.
+Most modern translations follow the corrected number.
 The error in the MT likely arose from a scribal confusion of the Hebrew numerals.

-Athaliah is called בַּת עָמְרִי ("daughter of Omri"), though she was almost certainly his granddaughter -- Omri's son Ahab's daughter.
-The Hebrew בַּת can mean "daughter" or "granddaughter/descendant," much as בֵּן ("son") can mean "grandson" or "descendant."
-Her identification through Omri rather than Ahab may reflect the dynasty's common designation; the house of Omri was internationally known (the Moabite Stone and Assyrian records refer to Israel as "the house of Omri" long after his death).
+Athaliah is called בַּת עָמְרִי ("daughter of Omri"), though she was almost certainly his granddaughter, the daughter of Omri's son Ahab.
+The Hebrew בַּת can mean "daughter" or "granddaughter/descendant," just as בֵּן ("son") can mean "grandson" or "descendant."
+Identifying her through Omri rather than Ahab may reflect the dynasty's common designation; the house of Omri was known internationally (the Moabite Stone and Assyrian records refer to Israel as "the house of Omri" long after his death).

-The description of Athaliah as Ahaziah's יוֹעַצְתּוֹ לְהַרְשִׁיעַ ("his adviser in doing evil") is one of the strongest condemnations of maternal influence in the Old Testament.
-The Chronicler portrays her not as a passive presence but as an active counselor who directed the king toward wickedness.
-The verb הִרְשִׁיעַ is the Hiphil (causative) of רשׁע -- literally "to cause to act wickedly."
-This is amplified in verse 4, where the plural "they" (the house of Ahab collectively) are called his יוֹעֲצִים ("advisers"), leading לְמַשְׁחִית לוֹ ("to his destruction").
-The word מַשְׁחִית ("destruction, ruin") foreshadows the violent end that awaits Ahaziah -- the counsel that seemed politically advantageous was in fact a death sentence.
+The description of Athaliah as Ahaziah's יוֹעַצְתּוֹ לְהַרְשִׁיעַ ("his adviser in doing evil") is a pointed condemnation.
+The Chronicler presents her not as passive but as an active counselor who steered the king toward wickedness.
+The verb הִרְשִׁיעַ is the Hiphil (causative) of רשׁע: literally, "to cause to act wickedly."
+This is reinforced in verse 4, where the plural "they" (the house of Ahab collectively) are called his יוֹעֲצִים ("advisers"), leading לְמַשְׁחִית לוֹ ("to his destruction").
+The word מַשְׁחִית ("destruction, ruin") foreshadows Ahaziah's end: counsel that looked politically useful proved fatal.

-The military campaign at Ramoth-gilead (vv.
-5-6) echoes the fateful battle where Ahab himself was killed (2 Chronicles 18:28-34; 1 Kings 22:29-36).
-History repeats itself: once again a king of Judah goes to Ramoth-gilead alongside a king of Israel, and once again it leads to disaster.
-The Chronicler's audience would have recognized the ominous parallel.
+The campaign at Ramoth-gilead (vv.
+5-6) echoes the battle in which Ahab himself was killed (2 Chronicles 18:28-34; 1 Kings 22:29-36).
+Once again a king of Judah goes to Ramoth-gilead alongside a king of Israel, and once again the alliance ends in disaster.
+The Chronicler's audience would have recognized the parallel.

 In verse 6, the Hebrew text names the visiting king as עֲזַרְיָהוּ rather than "Ahaziah."
 Most scholars regard this as a scribal variant or error, since Azariah (Uzziah) is a later king of Judah.
-The BSB and other translations correct it to Ahaziah based on the context and the parallel in 2 Kings 8:29.
+Most translations correct it to Ahaziah based on the context and the parallel in 2 Kings 8:29.

 Jehu's Judgment and Ahaziah's Death (vv.
 7-9)